 Handling null data points

-This artcile demonstrates how to handle null data points in the data visualizations.
-If there are rows that has no data, you could make a rule to those values in the table or chart.
+This article demonstrates how to handle null data points in the data visualizations.
+If there are rows that have no data, you could make a rule to those values in the table or chart.

 Using "Missing data rule" option in the "Configure metric set element" panel window would allow you to display the data points that were hidden.
 By default, it is set to "None", thus, the null data points are not displayed.

-In this example, we will use AdventureWorks2012, with Sales.SalesPerson table.
-First, we will drop the SalesPerson.BusinessEntityID in the dashboard to show the rows:
+In this example, we will use the Sales.SalesPerson table from the AdventureWorks database.
+First, drop the SalesPerson.BusinessEntityID on the dashboard canvas to show the rows:

 Notice that BusinessEntityID 274 is missing in the list after the SalesQuota was dropped in the table.

-To view the missing BusinessEntityID, open the Data Binding Panel, and edit the measure (in this case, SalesQuota).
+To view the missing BusinessEntityID, open the Data Analysis Panel, and edit the measure (in this case, SalesQuota).

 Here are the options:

-- None - do not display the data point
+- None – does not display the data point.

 - Video: Building a Basic Chart